 Here was a ProtonVPN server in Seattle, which gave me about 92 Mbps.

-While this isn’t horrible, it’s also not a great speed test result.
+Right away, we see that ProtonVPN does not have fast speeds with the Seattle location.
 Now let’s see if NordVPN is faster than ProtonVPN with this location.

 Here was the NordVPN server in Seattle at 445 Mbps.